-Promoting agency, or the capacity for individuals to make choices, is an important aspect of supporting all students in their efforts to learn.
-Agentic decisions are thought to be influenced by people's habits and beliefs, external structures and events, and goals (Adie, Willis, & Van der Kleij, 2018; Giddens, 1984 in Deed et al., 2014; Klemencic, 2015; Vaughn, 2019;).
-Additionally, agency is time-bound: individuals draw on their present patterns, habits, and identity to set goals or outcomes, create plans or actions toward reaching those goals, and evaluate how well the plan and actions are helping meet the goals in the current context (Adie, Willis, & Van der Kleij, 2018; Poon, 2018; Klemencic, 2015).
+Agency is an important aspect of supporting all students in their efforts to learn.
+Researchers have many different descriptions of student agency, but most definitions converge on similar ideals.
+Agency is the capacity for individuals to make choices; those choices are thought to be bounded by a persons' habits and beliefs as well as external structures and events (Adie, Willis, & Van der Kleij, 2018; Giddens, 1984 in Deed et al., 2014; Klemencic, 2015; Vaughn, 2019).
+Agency is additionally time-bound: individuals draw on their patterns, habits, and identity to set goals or outcomes, create plans or actions toward reaching those goals and evaluate how well the plan and actions are helping to meet the goals in the current context (Adie, Willis, & Van der Kleij, 2018; Poon, 2018; Klemencic, 2015).

-Student agency, or agency that is directed toward achieving learning outcome goals and academic success in school, requires an acknowledgment of the structures and practices of the classroom.
-Tension can arise, however, when a student's desire to leverage agency in their own ways diverges from classroom and school-sanctioned ways of leveraging agency (Adie, Willis, & Van der Kleij, 2018).
-Research demonstrates that, in order to encourage sanctioned ways of enacting student agency, it is important that students be "positioned as knowledgeable leaders in the classroom and teachers work alongside their students to engage in flexible and adaptive teaching.
+Student agency, or agency that is directed toward learning outcome goals and academic success in school, requires an acknowledgment of the structures and practices of the classroom.
+However, tension can arise when a student's desire to leverage agency in their own ways diverges from classroom and school-sanctioned ways of leveraging agency (Adie, Willis, & Van der Kleij, 2018).
+Some research focuses on specific teaching practices that look to support the development of these sanctioned ways of enacting agency in students (Ferguson, et al., 2015; Zieser, Scholz, & Cirks, 2018) without problematizing the ways in which the sanctioned enactment of agency may cause students agentic actions to be considered negative or unhealthy.
+While the role of the teacher is key, as research has shown, it is important that students be "positioned as knowledgeable leaders in the classroom and teachers work alongside their students to engage in flexible and adaptive teaching.
 Such contexts can provide rich learning spaces for students and teachers" (Vaughn, 2019, p.13).
+Having open discourse around how classroom practices support academic goal setting, teachers and students become active partners in developing the learning community and sets the foundation for students to exercise their agency toward their learning goals.